I’m trying to imagine the SMART facilitator manual containing language like this:

 “He became upset and stated that he did not understand why he could not just talk to me.
 He stated that I had ‘promised’ him that if he did counseling with Jim Garrett and rehabilitation, I could see him..
 I asked if he felt he had really followed up on the recommendations.
 He stated that he had done rehabilitation at SPARC (see contradictory note on 2/28).
 He stated that he thought I had lied about this alleged promise.
 I reminded him that it was not a promise by a possibility and that he should be working on his recovery for himself, not for me.”

 Clearly here she was grabbing at the very reasons my ‘Rational Recovery’ argument was supposed to eliminate.
 Of course, she didn’t bother to listen to that argument, and Jim Garrett certainly didn’t explain it to her, so how could she have known that saying I didn’t do rehab correctly or enough was no longer an acceptable reason to call me incompetent for normal people therapy?
 She said ‘You may THINK I promised you something,’ as if I completely imagined the ‘contract’ she supposedly discussed with Jim about 2 months monitoring by Jim before I could meet with her, which is written twice in his notes.
 I almost had the feeling that this conversation was coached, perhaps by David Olsen who seems to be particularly interested in tough-love ‘boundaries’ that serve the purpose of ‘pastoral excellence’, especially since several times in those last five months she seemed to agree to a meeting and then be dissuaded by the addiction specialist or her supervisor.
+Records show that David Olsen, her supervisor, intended me to be in treatment for 6-8 months before discussing anything, but I had never heard this.
 The fact that she wrote ‘I could see HIM’, could indicate that she may have felt she was not being allowed to do her job.
 When she told me to work on recovery for myself, not for me, it could have suggested that she knew I was set up for failure if I kept trying to get back into therapy.

 “He stated that I was a terrible person and he wanted to die.”